nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    * `editassignment 1 n/CS2100 %/20 r/80` edits the assignment at position `1` of the module `CS2100` with a new
    assignment percentage, `20`% of the final grade, and a new assignment result, `80`.

+To be implemented:
+  * We are working on showing the assignment changes without the need to call `viewmodule` again as we see the possible hassle involved.

 #### Deleting an assignment in a module: `deleteassignment`

   Deletes an assignment at the specified position in the specified module.